Artist Registry

 STATEMENT OF WORK

 I have never been to Antigua myself.
-The floating atmosphere within my images expresses my own experiences of displacement.
-My first-generation experience in New Jersey needed an extended family presence.
-This lack of extended familial access led to feeling unrooted in my immediate environment.
-The Caribbean diasporic experiences I had exposure to were not specific to Antigua.
-In my prints and paintings of Antiguan beaches and cathedrals, the atmosphere and intensity of light in those works are sourced from my conversations with my mother about her childhood in St. John’s and Newfield Village.
+The floating atmosphere within my images expresses my experiences of displacement and feeling unrooted.
+A lack of extended familial access led to feeling similar to a drifter in my immediate environment.
+Caribbean diasporic experiences I had exposure to on the East Coast were not specific to Antigua.
+The atmosphere and intensity of light in my works associated with Antigua are sourced from my conversations with my mother about her childhood in St. John’s and Newfield Village.